chickenandstats/chickenstats/docs/guide/examples/gallery.md

 # :material-view-gallery: **Gallery**

-See below for a collection charts and graphics created using the `chickenstats` library
+See below for a collection of charts and graphics created using the `chickenstats` library

 ---